HydraulicSheep/superStats/Linear Regression Simulation.md

 And look at that!
-The proven statistical values match the simulation-derived ones (to 1 decimal place):
+The proven statistical values match the simulation-derived ones pretty closely:

-$$ y = 0.96594x + 91.2940 \quad Cost: \space 6722256$$
+$$ y = 0.96662x + 90.584 \quad Cost: \space 6722250$$

 $$ vs. $$

 $$ y = 0.96650x + 91.004 \quad Cost: \space 6722239$$

-So the cost values only differ by ≈17 which doesn't seem bad given the massive cost values passed over during simulation.
+So the cost values only differ by ≈11 which doesn't seem bad given the massive cost values passed over during simulation.

 And yes, there are a whole bunch of things I haven't covered here - R^2 Coefficients, Multivariate Linear Regression, Non-Linear Regression - but this notebook is already beginning to drag!